-{\bf Remark.} One can prove the I.~A.~Bogaevskii Theorem \cite{bogaev} on continuous dependence of solutions to gradient differential equations $\dot x=-\frac{\partial f}{\partial x}$ on initial conditions, where $f$ is a convex function, in a similar but simpler way.
-The crucial differential inequality for solution $v$ of the corresponding transport equation looks like
+{\bf Remark.} One can prove the I.A.~Bogaevskii theorem \cite{bogaev} on continuous dependence of solutions to gradient differential equations $\dot x=-\frac{\partial f}{\partial x}$ on initial conditions, where $f$ is a convex function, in a similar but simpler way.
+The crucial differential inequality for the solution $v$ of the corresponding transport equation has the form

 where $w=\left|\frac{\partial v}{\partial x}\right|^2$, since $\frac{\partial^2 f}{\partial x^2}$ is a measure with positive-definite matrix values.